alexanderhale/home-assistant/README.md

 [Home Assistant](https://www.home-assistant.io/) installation on a Google Nexus 7 tablet.
 A similar setup process can be followed for any Android device.

 # Background
 I like to print out a hard copy of the New York Times crossword puzzle.
-Navigating to the puzzle and printing it out was making me feel like a human `for` loop, so I tried to create an automation with Google Assistant and IFTTT.
+Navigating to the puzzle and printing it out was making me feel like a human `for` loop, so I tried to create an automation with Google Assistant and [IFTTT](https://ifttt.com/).
 Unfortunately, the process is too complex for those tools: the URL of the crossword changes each day, the puzzle needs to be downloaded from that URL, then the puzzle needs to be sent to the printer.

 Further research pointed me toward [Home Assistant](https://www.home-assistant.io), which has all the tools needed for this task.
 In addition, Home Assistant is extensible: it requires much more setup than IFTTT, but once set up, it is ready for all sorts of automations beyond a crossword printout.

 The Home Assistant installation guide recommends using a Raspberry Pi to run the automation server.
-I had a Google Nexus 7 tablet lying around, so I set out to make use of it instead.
+I had a Google Nexus 7 (2013) tablet lying around, so I set out to make use of it instead.
 An additional benefit is that the tablet can be used as a wall-mounted UI for Home Assistant - this is something you can do regardless of where the Home Assistant server is hosted, but this setup allows the server and UI to be run on one device.

 ## Prerequisites
 - Hardware: Google Nexus 7 (2013) tablet